FluffyLoaf254/swirlix/README.md

 ## Status

-I've just started this project, and a lot of features are missing or unoptimized.
+A lot of features are missing or incomplete.

 ## Implementation

 - Sparse Voxel Octree data structure
-- Ray Marching for depth and color
+- Ray Marching for color and normal
-- Normal map generation from depth
-- Physically-Based Rendering shader
+- Simple Blinn-Phong rendering

 ## Try it Out